+My company waited until the general availability period

+My company chose not to register in the generic top-level domain (gTLD) at all

+My company registered during the Sunrise Period of a different new generic top-level domain (gTLD)

+My company registered during the general availability period of a different new generic top-level domain (gTLD)

+Don’t know /Not sure

+Other [OPEN TEXT FIELD]

-Q10c.
-Did price affect your ability to seek Sunrise Period registrations in any of your trademarks?
+Q11c.
+How did price affect your company’s ability to obtain Sunrise Period registrations in any of your trademarks?
 [MULTIPLE CHOICE]

-Yes

-No
+Made it impossible for my company to obtain a Sunrise Period registration

+Made it difficult for my company to obtain a Sunrise Period registration

+Had no effect on my company’s ability to obtain a Sunrise Period registration

+Made it easier for my company to obtain a Sunrise Period registration

 Don’t know / Not sure

-Q10d.
-[IF “Yes” TO Q9].
-How did it affect your ability?
-[5-POINT LIKERT SCALE, FROM PRICE MADE ME MUCH MORE LIKELY TO REGISTER TO IT MADE ME MUCH LESS LIKELY TO REGISTER; ALLOW FOR AN OPEN ENDED RESPONSE]
+Other [OPEN TEXT FIELD]

-In what new generic top-level domains (gTLDs), if any, did you decide to seek a Sunrise Period registration?
+In what new generic top-level domains (gTLDs), if any, did your company decide to seek a Sunrise Period registration?
 [OPEN TEXT FIELD]

-Q11a.
-If you are willing and recall, in the following open text field, please indicate the approximate price you paid during the Sunrise Period in the new generic top-level domains (new gTLDs).
-[OPEN TEXT FIELD]

-In what new generic top-level domains (gTLDs), if any, did you decide not to seek a Sunrise Period registration due to price?
-[OPEN TEXT FIELD]

 Q12a.
-If you are willing and recall, in the following open text field, please indicate what is the highest price you would have paid in the new generic top-level domains (new gTLDs) to register your trademark during the Sunrise Period.
+If you are willing and recall, please indicate the approximate price your company paid during the Sunrise Period in the new generic top-level domains (new gTLDs).
+[MULTIPLE CHOICE]

+[OPEN NUMERIC FIELD], in [DROP DOWN MENU] currency

+Don’t know / Not sure

+Prefer not to respond

+In what new generic top-level domains (gTLDs), if any, did your company decide not to seek a Sunrise Period registration due to price?
 [OPEN TEXT FIELD]

+Q13a.
+If you are willing and recall, please indicate what is the highest price your company would have paid in the new generic top-level domains (new gTLDs) to register your trademark during the Sunrise Period.
+[MULTIPLE CHOICE]

+[OPEN NUMERIC FIELD], in [DROP DOWN MENU] currency

+Don’t know / Not sure

+Prefer not to respond

 Reserved Names

 Have you attempted to register a trademark as a domain name in the Sunrise Period and could not?
 [MULTIPLE CHOICE]

 Yes